w3tecch/express-typescript-boilerplate/README.md

 ### Installing
 * `fork` this repo
 * `clone` your fork
-* `yarn install` to install all dependencies and typings
-* `cp .env.example .env` to copy the example .env file.
+* `cp .env.example .env` to copy the example .env file and enter your database connection
+* Run `npm run setup` or enter the following commands manually:
+    * `yarn install` to install all dependencies and typings.
     * Create new database.
 You will find the name in the .env file.
-* `npm run db:migrate` to create the schema
+    * `npm run db:migrate` to create the schema.
-* `npm run db:seed` to insert some test data
+    * `npm run db:seed` to insert some test data.
-* `npm run serve` to start the dev server in another tab
+* `npm run serve` to start the application.

 ### Running the app
 After you have installed all dependencies you can run the app.